ArmDeveloperEcosystem/arm-learning-paths/content/learning-paths/embedded/avh_matter/4cicdsh.md

 # Do not modify these elements
 layout: "learningpathall"
 ---
-In this section we will learn how to manage ongoing development in an automated CI/CD workflow, using [GitHub Actions](https://github.com/features/actions) and self-hosted runner.
+In this section you will learn how to manage ongoing development in an automated CI/CD workflow, using [GitHub Actions](https://github.com/features/actions) and self-hosted runner.

 In the `lighting-app` console, stop the app (`Ctrl+C`) if still running.

 ## Prepare repository for workflows

 The Matter repository from where the examples are sourced contains very many workflows for rebuilding different configurations.
-For the convenience of time, let us remove these, and install only our new workflow.
+For the convenience of time, let us remove these, and install only the new workflow.

 In the `lighting-app` console, navigate to the `.github/workflows` directory, and delete all.
 ```console